Networks Struggle With Fact-Checking, Providing Context For Trump’s Daily Coronavirus Press Briefings

 “Trump is flat out lying to the American people and right now our network and all networks should be cutting in to FactCheck him.
 If we’re going to carry these ridiculous briefings, we need to give it context and we need to fact check a President who has trouble with the truth,” she said.

-It’s a problem another news network, CNN, is also struggling with.
+It’s a problem CNN is also struggling with, according to Deadline.

-On Tuesday, for example, the network covered the initial portion of the daily press briefing, including Trump’s opening remarks and back-and-forth with reporters, before the cameras cut back to the studio, where national correspondent John King and reporter Daniel Dale promised to take some time to fact-check and conceptualize Trump’s statements.
+On Tuesday, for example, the network covered the initial portion of the daily press briefing, including Trump’s opening remarks and back-and-forth with reporters, before the cameras cut back to the studio, where national correspondent John King and reporter Daniel Dale promised to take some time to fact-check and contextualize Trump’s statements.

 So frustrated was King with the process that he accused Trump of “trying to spin some revisionist history.”

-One frequent cable-news network guest is so frustrated with the daily White House coronavirus press briefings that he’s effectively calling for a boycott of networks that cover them.
+One frequent cable news network guest is so frustrated with the daily White House coronavirus press briefings that he’s effectively calling for a boycott of networks that cover them.

-Former Democratic National Committee chairman Howard Dean has reportedly told MSNBC that he won’t appear on the network as long as it covers the daily briefings.
-He encouraged other would-be guests to do the same.

 “I just told MSNBC I wasn’t going on their shows as long as they were broadcasting trump’s press conference.
-I won’t make much difference if it’s just me but if 50 of you did it it would make a difference,” he tweeted.
+I won’t make much difference if it’s just me but if 50 of you did it it would make a difference,” Former Democratic National Committee chairman Howard Dean recently tweeted.

-This frustration with the White House’s daily coronavirus press briefings is not a new phenomenon.
-As reported at the time by The Inquisitr, in late March some networks were beginning to cut away from the latter portions of the daily briefings in order to fact-check and contextualize the statements presented in them.
+This frustration with the White House’s daily briefings is not a new phenomenon.
+As reported at the time by The Inquisitr, in late March some networks started cutting away from later portions of the briefings to fact-check and provide context.